awhit003/openemu-cheat-database/README.md

+I am attemptng to automate this process.
+Should be simple.
+Use Automator to run a script when app is started.
+Run the make file?

+From skyzyx/openemu-cheat-database:

 # OpenEmu Cheat Database

 [OpenEmu] cheat database for games I play.
 Since OpenEmu doesn't (yet) support persisting cheats, this is my backup of the `cheats-database.xml` file with my own customizations.
 This list is updated periodically as I sit down to play new games.